0x0XDev/JamWiFi/README.md

-**This Repo is the continuation of unixpickle/JamWiFi, since it got deprecated and won't be updated.**
+> This Repo is the continuation of unixpickle/JamWiFi, since it got deprecated and won't be updated

 #### Update 1.2
 - Added Support for MacOS Mojave/Catalina